aloksinha2001/Linux3188/README.md

 Linux Source - RK3188 - PicUntu

-Andy, from rikomagice has done it again
+Andy, from rikomagic has done it again